animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Crisis

 I was Googling how to do it properly in the dark early morning, but the urgency of the threat kind of compelled me to skip the "YouTube tutorial."
 I got a clamp iron, and — how to describe the other tool I used? — "saw knife" might not be what it’s called, a kitchen knife with really toothy edges that by all expectations should’ve sliced through with the full strength I was sawing it down by; I think "God" figured "good enough" after that, seeing as all my strength was used, and blood was over the kitchen floor; I cleaned up the blood with paper towels.
+"Grace" had threatened to kill my mom if I didn't circumcise myself.

 It was literally a wind that pushed me into the woods.